 2.15, 2.15, 2.25, 2.3, 2.3, 2.3, 2.3, 2.3, 2.45, 2.45, 2.45, 2.5, 2.5, 2.5, 2.5, 2.55, 3.25, 3.25, 3.25, 3.3

-Mode time: This is simply the time that occurs the most often in the sequence.
-In our example, the most common cycle time is 2.3 (two minutes & 30 seconds) The mode time is RED straight line on the graph.
+Mode time: The mode time is the time that occurs the most often in the sequence.
+This might be particularly important when identifying work stoppages.
+If a work stoppage keeps occurring, then it might account for the same repeated times.
+In this example, the most common cycle time is 2.3 (two minutes & 30 seconds).
+The mode time is the RED straight line on the graph.

 1. Why are these cycle times high?

 Identify the causes of the high cycle times.
-Causes might include incomplete bill of materials, an inaccurate work order, a confusing assembly outline, or any and all issues pertaining to equipment usage.
+Causes might include an incomplete bill of materials, inaccurate work order, a confusing assembly outline, or any issues pertaining to equipment downtime.

-2. How often does this happen in work shift, day, week & month?
+2. How often does this happen in a shift, a day, a week, and a month?

 3. How can this be fixed?

-Identifying the causes of interuptions is often much easier than finding a solution.
+Identifying the causes of interruptions is often much easier than finding a solution.
 Those aforementioned issues pertaining to work instructions are fairly easy to resolve.
-They take time to fix, but are often well worth the effort.
+They take time to fix but are often well worth the effort.
 Issues pertaining to machine repairs are something else entirely.
-For this to work, you must do a cost-benefit analysis on the cost of repairs versus the costs to the company of not fixing these interuptions.
+Sometimes you must do a cost-benefit analysis on the cost of repairs versus the costs of doing nothing and living with high cycle times.